 - 5.1 We have developed a structured procedure in line with Pan-Sussex Child Protection and Safeguarding Procedures and Keeping Children Safe in Education: 2022, which will be followed by all members of the academy community in cases where there are welfare or safeguarding concerns.
-This is detailed in Appendix A of this policy. - 5.2 In line with the procedures, Children's Social Care will be contacted as soon as there is a significant concern, or where level 3 support is required. - Where a crime may have been committed the police will be involved as necessary (using the NPCC-5.3 When to call the police guidance to inform this decision. - 5.4 Where the police speak with children formally at academy then the requirement, outlined in PACE Code C 2019, for children to have an Appropriate Adult will be adhered to. - 5.5 The names of the DSLs will be clearly advertised in the academy via the Safeguarding poster.
-The poster will clearly state who the Safeguarding and Emotional Wellbeing Team are and how students can contact them.
-These posters can be found in every office, classroom and around the academy site.
-Students can raise concerns with the Safeguarding team via a number of means, these are: The emergency safeguarding phone (number displayed on all posters), the
+This is detailed in Appendix A of this policy. - 5.2 In line with the procedures, Children's Social Care will be contacted as soon as there is a significant concern, or where level 3 support is required. - 5.3 Where a crime may have been committed the police will be involved as necessary (using the NPCC-When to call the police guidance to inform this decision. - 5.4 Where the police speak with children formally at academy then the requirement, outlined in PACE Code C 2019, for children to have an Appropriate Adult will be adhered to. - 5.5 The names of the DSLs will be clearly advertised in the academy, with a statement explaining the academy's role in referring and monitoring welfare and safeguarding concerns. e.g. photographs of the DSL team are displayed in the academy reception, as well as in each classroom and the staffroom.
+Students will have safeguarding assemblies to ensure they are aware of how to raise concerns and what support that can be offered if they require any.